UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Ablation on Synthetic Sparse LiDARs

 \section{Ablation on Synthetic Sparse LiDARs}

-We evaluate the performance of \method \ models on synthetically sparsified LiDAR point clouds to investigate the impact of LiDAR sparsity on cross-domain generalization.
+We stress-test the performance of \method \ models on synthetically sparsified LiDAR point clouds to investigate the impact of LiDAR sparsity on cross-domain generalization.
 We do not train any new models; all results are from models trained on the original datasets.
 Sparse datasets are created by removing every other beam from each LiDAR sweep.
-As shown in Table~\ref{tab:sparsity}, the colored deltas indicate the change in performance relative to each model’s performance on the standard datasets (higher EPE indicates worse performance).
-Across datasets, degradation correlates strongly with dataset sparsity: models evaluated on Sparse nuScenes perform the worst due to its low (16-beam) density, while models evaluated on Sparse Waymo are affected the least due to its substantially higher point density.
+As shown in Table~\ref{tab:sparsity}, the colored deltas indicate the change in performance relative to each model's performance on the standard datasets (higher EPE indicates worse performance).
+Across datasets, degradation correlates strongly with dataset sparsity: models evaluated on sparse nuScenes perform the worst due to its low (16-beam) density, while models evaluated on sparse Waymo are affected the least due to its substantially higher point density.
 Notably, \method\ models are consistently more robust than dataset-specific baselines, exhibiting smaller performance drops across all datasets.
 This suggests that multi-dataset training provides useful regularization even under extreme sparsity.